LCC-CIT/CIS195-CourseMaterials/CIS195_GettingStarted_Book.md

 [The Core Rules of Netiquette](http://www.albion.com/netiquette/corerules.html) is a guide to the proper protocol for participating in online classes and writing emails.

-Questions about the course should be posted to the [Course Q & A Forum](https://classes.lanecc.edu/mod/hsuforum/view.php?id=2334927).
+Questions about the course should be posted to the Moodle "Q & A Forum".
 Questions of a more personal nature, such as grades or extensions, should be sent to your instructor via e-mail.
 E-mails to your instructor or e-mails to another department regarding support issues should include your course number and section.

-All course announcements will be posted by the instructor to the [News and Announcements](https://classes.lanecc.edu/mod/forum/view.php?id=2334925) Forum.
-Students are expected to check the News Forum on a daily basis.
-Any questions about News Forum announcements should be asked in the [Course Q & A Forum](https://classes.lanecc.edu/mod/hsuforum/view.php?id=2334927).
+All course announcements will be posted by the instructor to the Moodle "News and Announcements Forum".
+Students are expected to check the News Forum regularly.
+Any questions about News Forum announcements should be asked in the Q & A Forum.

 ------